Inconsistent Patterns

 Social engineers may claim to be locked out of their usual work device during help desk interactions.
 If technical signals indicate the use of a brand-new browser, unfamiliar operating system, or new network provider, the pretext is undermined.

-When credentials are shared between individuals, the system observes alternating or fluctuating technical patterns that reflect multiple, distinct environments accessing the same account.
+When credentials are shared between individuals, the system observes alternating or fluctuating technical and usage patterns that reflect multiple, distinct people accessing the same account.

 Attackers may persuade a legitimate user to approve an authentication request.
 Even if the approval succeeds, the accessing device often fails to match the user's historical baseline, triggering an inconsistent pattern signal.